juliusaka/surrogate-test-models/README.md

 #### Batch Generation

-For generating multiple FMUs, use the provided script:
+For regenerating all FMUs of this repository, use the provided script:
 - **Git Bash**: `bash generate_fmus.sh`

 #### Generated Files